gep13/gep13/input/blog/very-polite-error-message-from-metrotwitapp.md

 Title: Very polite error message from @metrotwitapp
 Published: 6/6/2011
 Tags:
-- Error
+- error
-- MetroTwit
+- metrotwit
-- Twitter
+- twitter
 ---

 Just tried to open MetroTwit this morning and I was greeted with what can only be described as one of the nicest looking, and most polite error messages that I have seen in a while.
 Here it is: